Proxy locations

 Axios is a popular open-source JavaScript library that facilitates HTTP requests from the browser and a Node.js environment.
 The tool features the automatic transformation of JSON data, efficient management of HTTP headers, and the ability to cancel requests conveniently.

-This short blog post will demonstrate how to implement Oxylabs Datacenter and Residential Proxies with the Axios platform.
+The following shows how to implement Oxylabs Datacenter and Residential Proxies with Axios.

 axios integration with Oxylabs proxies